 Best time is the dry season from April to December but usualy there isn't a week without any rain.
 Best months with less rain are May and September until November.

-Wombats are crepuscular and nocturnal.
-Best chance for a sighting at dusk and dawn.
+They are crepuscular and nocturnal.
+The best chance for a sighting is at dusk and dawn.
 They also venture out for feeding on cool and overcast days.
-The popular Cradle Mountain is crowded with day visitors but at late afternoon it becomes quiet and peaceful and you may spot several wombats near the Interpretation Center and Waldheim Lodge and Cabins.
+The famous Cradle Mountain is crowded with day visitors but in the late afternoon it becomes quiet and peaceful, and you may spot several wombats near the Interpretation Center, Waldheim Lodge, and Cabins.

-Echidnas are active until end of summer (March/April) before they hibernate again.
+Active until the end of summer (March/April) before they hibernate again until late October to mid-November.

-Tasmanian Devils are possible to spot but rare.
+Possible to spot but rare.
 Unfortunately, cases of devil facial tumor disease are reported recently.
+Trowunna close to Cradle Mountain is an excellent Wildlife Park to see them relatively close.

-Possums are seen in the night frequently close to garbage bins.
+Possums are seen during the night frequently close to garbage bins and around the cottages.

-Platypuses are extremely difficult to see, coming out when it's almost dark.
+Platypus is extremely difficult to spot, coming out when it's almost dark.
+We haven't seen any yet.

 The best months to visit Cahuita are February/March until April and September, October because it rains less compared to the wet season in the rest of the country.
 The dry season is also the best time for snorkeling.